-The Health Care Decisions Act (2019) addresses the problem that healthcare providers and families face when a patient is too ill to communicate their treatment preferences.
-The introduction of ‘Advance Health Care Directives’ by this Law, commonly known as “living wills”, provides a legal framework to express your wishes regarding medical treatment while you are mentally competent, which should be followed by your physician.
+The Health Care Decisions Act (2022 Revision) addresses the problem that healthcare providers and families face when a patient is too ill to communicate their treatment preferences.
+The introduction of ‘Advance Health Care Directives’ by this law, commonly known as ‘Living Wills’, provides a legal framework to express your wishes regarding medical treatment while you are mentally competent, which should be followed by your physician.

-The Health Care Decisions Act (2019) prohibits physician assisted suicide.
-The Heath Care Decisions Law (2019) does not affect those who were in palliative care prior to the introduction of this law or the right of a person to receive palliative care.
+The Health Care Decisions Act prohibits physician assisted suicide and does not affect those who were in palliative care prior to the introduction of this law or the right of a person to receive palliative care.

-The Human Tissue Transplant Act (2013) and the Human Tissue and Transplant Regulations (2018) came into effect in 2018, and healthcare providers had hoped to start performing transplants in 2020 prior to the COVID-19 pandemic.
-The Law allows adults (18+) to register as organ donors.
+The Human Tissue Transplant Act (2013) and the Human Tissue and Transplant Regulations (2018) came into effect in 2018.
+The law allows adults (18+) to register as organ donors.
 Persons under 18 years of age need parental consent to register and can only donate regenerative tissue (e.g. bone marrow).
-This Law excludes the donation of fetal tissue, sperm or ova and prohibits the trading of human body parts.
+This law excludes the donation of fetal tissue, sperm or ova and prohibits the trading of human body parts.
 If you have not registered as a donor prior to your death your organs/tissues cannot be donated once you are deceased.

 In addition, a Human Tissue Transplant Council has been established to monitor compliance with the law, and oversee the new donor registry.
 The registry has the potential to connect Cayman with the overseas organ donation network, whereby patients gain priority on other international registries.